jameswangz/github-shared-repository/README.markdown

 * Github Project (Shared Repository) : the URL for the GitHub hosted project, please note you are not configuring the Github Project property if you have the original Github Plugin installed.
-* Job Parameters : check 'This build is parameterized' and add a String Parameter, the parameter name must be same with the value of the :COMMIT_ID_PARAM_NAME we configured in the trigger script, optionally you can specify a default value for this parameter like 'Manually', this parameter will be exported to environment variable by Jenkins thus you can use it in the build process for some versioning purpose.
+* Job Parameters : check 'This build is parameterized' and add a String Parameter, the parameter name must be same with the value of the :commit_id_param_name we configured in the trigger script, optionally you can specify a default value for this parameter like 'Manually', this parameter will be exported to environment variable by Jenkins thus you can use it in the build process for some versioning purpose.
-* Generate Github Commit Link And Changes Since Last Build : add a build step and choose 'Generate Github Commit Link And Changes Since Last Build', set the Git Commit Id Parameter Name to the same value of the :COMMIT_ID_PARAM_NAME.
+* Generate Github Commit Link And Changes Since Last Build : add a build step and choose 'Generate Github Commit Link And Changes Since Last Build', set the Git Commit Id Parameter Name to the same value of the :commit_id_param_name.
 * Trigger Parameterized : check 'Trigger parameterized build on other projects', fill in 'impl,web' for 'Projects to build', click 'Add Parameters' and choose 'Current build parameters'.